nbdc-datahub/abcd-abcc_motion_reg_generator/README.md

 # ABCD Motion Regressor Generator

 A Python-based tool for processing motion TSV files in a BIDS-like directory structure.
 This tool extracts and reformats motion regressors for analysis, handling files with potential misaligned data or unconventional formatting.

 ## Features

 - **Automated Column Extraction**:
   - Processes motion TSV files, extracting specific columns required for analysis.
+- **Automatic task run detection**:
+  - Identifies count of  `rest run` based on the length of concatenated timeseries file.
+  - Generates a motion TSV file with the extracted columns, only for the the runs that are not already present in the directory.
 - **Handles Misaligned Data**:
   - Fixes rows with concatenated data into a single column.
 - **Supports BIDS Naming**: